m1dst/Jeeves/README.md

 Hardware
 --------
-* ESP8266 - I used a WeMos D1 Mini v2 ~ £3.50
+* ESP8266 - I used a WeMos D1 Mini ~ £3.50
+* 5V Relay Module ~ £2.50
 * 5M string of WS2812 LEDs (300) (12v) ~ £15
 * 5v DC/DC to power the ESP from 12v
 * Small plastic enclosure.
+I 3D printed mine including the powerpole clamps.
+STL available if requested.
-* Smoothing Capacitor - Connect a big capacitor from power to ground.
-A cap between 100µF and 1000µF should be good.
+* Smoothing Capacitor - Connect a big capacitor from power to ground (LEDs).
+A cap between 100µF and 1000µF should be OK.
+* [Mains powered bell](https://www.amazon.co.uk/gp/product/B008SOJO9S) - a 12V bell is more ideal but I couldn't find one at a reasonable price. ~ £9.00

+It might be possible to use one of the ESP8266 boards available with a built in relay if you can ensure that you can access spare IO pins to run the LEDs.

 It is important to use 12V LEDs and power them directly.
 You will not be able to power these from the ESP device.
 Also consider that you can use even longer runs of LEDs by purchasing another string and plugging it into the end of the original.
 The only thing to consider is the volt drop so be prepared to feed 12v directly into each string.
 If you don't then you will find the LEDs may sparkle or not show the colour you are expecting.